 - Actuarial Technician

 In the United States, there were 11,800 jobs for Statistical Assistant in 2016.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 1,100 new jobs for Statistical Assistant by 2026.
-The BLS estimates 1,600 yearly job openings in this field.
+There will be an estimated 1,600 positions for Statistical Assistant per year.

 The states with the most job growth for Statistical Assistant are Utah, Florida, and Arkansas.
 Watch out if you plan on working in Rhode Island, New Hampshire, or Mississippi.
 These states have the worst job growth for this type of profession.

 Do Statistical Assistants Make A Lot Of Money?

 The typical yearly salary for Statistical Assistants is somewhere between $31,470 and $72,860.

 Statistical Assistants who work in Connecticut, Washington, or Massachusetts, make the highest salaries.

 How much do Statistical Assistants make in different U.S. states?

 Below is a list of the types of tools and technologies that Statistical Assistants may use on a daily basis:

 - Microsoft Excel